FuelLabs/fuels-ts/apps/docs/src/guide/cookbook/resubmitting-failed-transactions.md

 <<< @/../../docs-snippets/src/guide/cookbook/resubmitting-failed-transactions.test.ts#resubmitting-failed-transactions-2{ts:line-numbers}

+In other words:
-In other words, if `sendTransaction` rejects with an error, it means that the transaction was not accepted by the network and was not processed.
-On the other hand, if the transaction fails during the call to `waitForResult`, it means that the transaction was accepted but was reverted during processing.
+ - If `sendTransaction` is rejected with an error, the transaction was not accepted by the network and is not processed.
+ - If `waitForResult` is rejected with an error, the transaction was accepted but reverted during processing.

 ## Resources Spent When a Transaction Is Processed